 - The construction, acquisition, or leasing of facilities, including spectrum, land or buildings, used to deploy service at the Broadband Grant Speed to all residential and business customers located within the Proposed Funded Service Area (PFSA) and all participating Critical Community Facilities, including funding for up to 10 Computer Access Points to be used in the Community Center.
 Buildings constructed with grant funds must reside on property owned by the awardee.
 Leasing costs will only be covered through the advance of funds period included in the award documents;

 - The improvement, expansion, construction, or acquisition of a Community Center and provision of Computer Access Points.
-Grant funds for the Community Center will be limited to 10% of the requested grant amount.
+Grant funds for the Community Center will be limited to 10% of the requested grant amount or $150,000.
 If a community center is constructed with grant funds, the center must reside on property owned by the awardee; and

 - The cost of providing the necessary bandwidth for service free of charge to the Critical Community Facilities for 2 years.